romidas99/tp/docs/DeveloperGuide.md

 * **Job Type**: The specific internship role title or position (e.g., "Software Engineer Intern", "Data Analyst Intern")

-* **Deadline**: The submission cutoff date for an internship application, stored in YYYY-MM-DD format (e.g., 2024-12-31) and displayed in a user-friendly format (e.g., Dec 31 2024)

 * **Pipeline**: The complete collection of internship applications a student is tracking in BizBook

 * **CLI**: Command Line Interface - a text-based interface for interacting with the application